 This book is for people who work inside software-dependent corporates and suspect that something is structurally wrong.
 It is for CTOs, senior engineers, architects, and product leaders who have watched technology investment produce activity without proportional outcomes, and who suspect the cause is not execution, talent, or technology, but something in the structure itself that no one has named.
 It will also be useful to CEOs willing to engage the operational detail behind that diagnosis.
 The board-level case is made separately in the companion volume, Illusions in the Boardroom.

 Most examples in this book are fictional, but they are not hypothetical.
 Each is a composite drawn from patterns observed repeatedly across software-dependent corporates in banking, insurance, retail, logistics, and enterprise software.
-If they feel familiar, that is the point.
+Composite narrative vignettes are set in italics.
+Named public cases are identified in the text and sourced in the Evidence Base.
+Unitalicised worked examples that use invented figures are identified as illustrative examples.
+If the composites feel familiar, that is the point.
 The figures attached to them are illustrative of the magnitude these patterns reach rather than measurements of any single named organisation: the cost of a cancelled platform investment, the months of coordination behind a few days of code, the improvement a first autonomous unit produces.
-Each is something you can measure in your own; the appendix A Note on the Numbers sets out how, and what a sceptic should ask before accepting any figure in these pages.
+Each is something you can measure in your own organisation; the appendix A Note on the Numbers sets out how, and what a sceptic should ask before accepting any figure in these pages.
 One chapter departs from this.
 The Programme That Wasn't an IT Project is built from a single real engagement, anonymised and compressed; the sequence, the structural diagnosis, and the intervention are real, and the note accompanying it explains what it is and is not offered as evidence of.
+Alongside the composites and the longitudinal case, a small set of named cases appears where the public record itself makes the argument: Knight Capital, Southwest Airlines, Birmingham City Council, and the Post Office, with every figure drawn from securities filings, regulatory orders, audit reports, or inquiry records, and traceable through the appendix The Evidence Base.
+Where this book asks you to accept a magnitude, the magnitude is either documented there or bracketed by published research; the composites carry mechanism, never proof.

 There is a particular kind of exhaustion that comes from working inside a large organisation that now runs on software, if you are close to how things actually work.
 It is quiet and corrosive: the feeling of navigating representations everyone treats as real, while knowing that they are not.